Magdalen College, Oxford: Chapel

 The stained glass windows facing St John's Quad feature a grisaille depiction of the Last Judgement.
-These windows, dating from 1792, are a reconstruction by Francis Eginton of an earlier 17th-century window that was destroyed in a storm.
+These windows, dating from 1792, are a reconstruction by glass painter Francis Eginton of an earlier 17th-century window that was destroyed in a storm.
 It had been uninstalled during World War II to protect it from damage, and was only restored in the 1990s.
 Much of the glass had been thought lost, until it was rediscovered in the ventilation tunnels under the New Building.

 Magdalen Tower

 Construction of Magdalen's Great Tower began in 1492 by another mason, William Raynold.
 It might have been intended to replace an existing belfry remaining from the hospital, and probably was originally envisioned to stand alone.
 By the time it was completed in 1509, additional buildings had been built either side, creating the roughly triangular Chaplain's quad between the chapel and the High.

 The tower contains a peal of ten bells hung for English change ringing.
 They were cast at a number of different foundries and the heaviest, weighing 17 cwt, was cast in 1623.

 The tower is 144 feet tall and an imposing landmark on the eastern approaches to the city centre.
 It has been the model for other towers, including Mitchell Tower of the University of Chicago, Manhattan's First Presbyterian Church, and All Saints' Church in Churchill, Oxfordshire.
 It forms the centre of the May Morning celebrations in Oxford, from which the choir sing pieces including the Hymnus Eucharisticus and the Dean of Divinity blesses the University, city, and crowds.